GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 Because using Mono directly is complex (mostly due to its lack of documentation), Banshee provides a set of easy to use wrappers for almost all of Mono related functionality.

-@ref BansheeMono is a plugin that wraps the functionality of the Mono runtime.
+BansheeMono is a plugin that wraps the functionality of the Mono runtime.
 Here is where the Mono runtime is started and assemblies are loaded (and unloaded), while also giving you detailed information about all loaded classes and a way to communicate with managed code.

 The main entry point is the @ref BansheeEngine::MonoManager "MonoManager" class which allows you to start the runtime and load assemblies.
 The most important method here is @ref BansheeEngine::MonoManager::loadAssembly "MonoManager::loadAssembly".
 It takes as assembly path to load and returns a @ref BansheeEngine::MonoAssembly "MonoAssembly" object.

 ## MonoAssembly 	{#scripting_a_a}
 @ref BansheeEngine::MonoAssembly "MonoAssembly" gives you access to all classes in the assembly.
-You can retrieve all clases using @ref BansheeEngine::MonoAssembly::getAllClasses "MonoAssembly::getAllClasses", or retrieve a specific one by calling @ref BansheeEngine::MonoAssembly::getClass(const String&, const String&) "MonoAssembly::getClass(namespace, typename)".
+You can retrieve all clases using @ref BansheeEngine::MonoAssembly::getAllClasses "MonoAssembly::getAllClasses", or retrieve a specific one by calling @ref BansheeEngine::MonoAssembly::getClass(const String&, const String&) const "MonoAssembly::getClass(namespace, typename)".
 Both of these methods return a @ref BansheeEngine::MonoClass "MonoClass" object.

 ## MonoClass 	{#scripting_a_b}
 @ref BansheeEngine::MonoClass "MonoClass" gives you access to all methods, fields, properties and attributes of a specific class.
 It also allows you to register "internal" methods.
 These methods allow the managed code to call C++ code, and we'll go into them later.